LeonieWhitehead/bootcamp-week-1/README.md

-## bootcamp-week-1 - Week 1 challenge - accessability
+## bootcamp-week-1 - Refactor code for accessability

+# Description
+Refactor the code of an already established website to make it more accessable.

 # User Story